jsoych/team_project/README-Project2.md

 - Contributor: Entire team

 **August 8,2024**
-- Description:Pushed updates to the branch and demonstrated how data augmentation works.
+- Description: Pushed updates to the branch and demonstrated how data augmentation works.
 - Contributor: John Soychak

 **August 8,2024**